 The Ft.
 Knox Service Center of the Louisville Area Chapter has numerous opportunities, including military casework, community programs like Pet Therapy, Helping Hands and Santa’s Workshop, medical facility roles at Ireland Army Hospital, and more.

 Service to the Armed Forces Emergency Services Call Center

 SAF Call Center Caseworkers interact with military families needing to communicate with their loved ones on active duty.
 Training is required, and duties include initial phone intake and case generation, incident verification, and message delivery.
 This center is located at the Louisville Area Chapter, and is one of four centers around the country that provides worldwide coverage.

-Frankfort Regional Medical Center (Franklin County Chapter only)
+Frankfort Regional Medical Center (Franklin County site only)